Antonio Montico

 Antonio Montico ([anˈtɔːnjo monˈtiːko]; 30 December 1933 – 27 May 2013) was an Italian professional football player and coach, who played as a midfielder.

 Career

-Montico played club football for Juventus F.C.In 1962, he played the remainder of the season in the Eastern Canada Professional Soccer League with Toronto Italia.
+Montico played club football for Juventus FCIn 1962, he played the remainder of the season in the Eastern Canada Professional Soccer League with Toronto Italia.

 After he retired from playing, Montico became a football coach.
 He managed U.S. Pro Vercelli Calcio's youth and senior squads.